-Effectiveness: High degree of protection (5-6%).
-Cautions: 1) 1/2" of space left between penis and condom on plain-ended condoms to collect ejaculate and prevent bursting; 2) use lubricant to prevent tearing (spermicidal cream or jelly, saliva, or K-Y Jelly); 3) man must hold ring when he withdraws so condom won't slip off and sperm won't enter vagina; 4) if accident, cream or jelly, or even water (which is spermicidal), should be used as quickly as possible.
+- 1. 1/2 in. of space left between penis and condom on plain-ended condonts to collect ejaculate and prevent bursting; - 2.
+Use lubricant to prevent tearing (spermicidal foam, cream or jelly, saliva, or K-Y Jelly); - Man must hold rim when he withdraws so condom won't slip off and sperm won't enter vagina. - 4.
+If accident, cream or jelly should be used as quickly as possible.
 The 1958 FDA findings show that 1 in 350 condoms is defective.
-Get brand name condoms, not bargaintypes.
+Get brand name condoms, not bargain-types.
 Brand name condoms are checked by the government.
+Watch out for pre-lubricated condoms-lubrication can get on the inside and they can slip off.

-Simplicity: Very simple to use; purchase over counter; no M.D. exam.
+Simplicity.
+Very simple to use: purchase over counter; no M.D. exam.